-- 1. Ms. Yuliya Kondakova ("Appellant" or "Athlete") is a Russian athlete specialising in hurdles.
-She has participated in multiple major world and regional track and field competitions, including the 2012 London Olympic Games and the 2013 Moscow World Championships.
+- 1. Ms. Ekaterina Galitskaia ("Appellant" or "Athlete") is a Russian athlete specialising in hurdles.
+She participated in multiple major world and regional track and field competitions, including the 2012 London Olympic Games.
 For the purposes of the IAAF Competition Rules ("IAAF Rules"), she is an International-Level Athlete. - 2.
-The International Association of Athletics Federations, now known as World Athletics, ("Respondent" or "IAAF") is the world governing body for athletics, recognised as such by the International Olympic Committee ("IOC")1.
+The International Association of Athletics Federations, now known as World Athletics, ("Respondent" or "IAAF") is the world governing body for athletics, recognised as such by the International Olympic Committee ("IOC").
 The IAAF is a signatory to the World Anti-Doping Code and is responsible for the running and enforcing of an anti-doping programme.
 The IAAF, which has its registered seat in Monaco, has the legal status of an association under the laws of Monaco.